John-Otago/PhD-Plus/README.md

 - [**Inside Higher Ed**](https://www.insidehighered.com/) || *Online publication/website, US-based*
 - **Some relevant books are available [here](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#08-relevant-books)**

 Read the books above when you start graduate school.
-The newspapers are trade publications to help you understand the current issues and the 'big picture' in academia/higher education, which can be helpful if you read them regularly, especially if you are considering an academic career (but see Section 4 below).
+The newspapers are trade publications to help you understand the current issues and the 'big picture' of higher education, which can be helpful if you are considering an academic career (but see Section 4 below).
 Or you can read my curated list [here](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md) to keep up with relevant news reports, although my focus may be different from yours.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)